ntedgi/kube-argocd-helm-workshop/README.md

 `kubectl -n <NAME-SPACE> exec -it <POD>`

-## Step 6 - inject enviorment veraible
+## Step 6 - interact with pods on same namespace
 * our server need to send request to other POD at the same enviorment
 * add new Enviorment veraible with the `FRIEND_HOST` with the uri for the friend host and : `http://.../test/version `